Off-Grid Solar System Design: The Complete Guide to Load Calculation, Sizing & Component Selection

 Sizing Your Solar Array With Peak Sun Hours

 Your solar array must power your home during the day and fully recharge your battery bank.
-To determine the necessary wattage, we use Peak Sun Hours (PSH).
-PSH is a standardized value representing how many hours a location receives solar energy equivalent to 1,000 watts per square meter.
+To determine the necessary wattage, we use Peak Sun Hours (PSH)—a standardized value representing how many hours a location receives solar energy equivalent to 1,000 watts per square meter.

 Let's assume your load calculation is 10,000 Wh per day, and your location gets an average of 4 PSH in the winter (always size for your worst-case month).